Medication therapy is part of 80% of all treatments, so it's no surprise that it represents a large percentage of ...

 A key gap in medication management is end-to-end medication optimization across the care continuum.
 Older adults, in particular, are at risk for potentially inappropriate medication (PIM) prescribing, according to the Journal of the American Geriatric Society.
 Approximately 34% of adults over the age of 65 have been prescribed a PIM which costs each person on average $450 per year.

 Understanding and improving care team prescribing is a critical piece to improving outcomes and reducing costs.
 Along with gleaning insights from an individual person’s data, Arine’s algorithms also analyze prescriber data.
-With the click of a button, care teams using Arine can deliver prescriber recommendations and track recommendation implementation in one central dashboard.
+With the click of a button, care teams using Arine can deliver prescriber recommendations and track recommendation implementation in one central and collaborative dashboard.

 Medication Optimization Through Customizable Solutions